Click the links below to see the ALAMAU 2019 Committees

 About the United Nations Economic Commission for Africa

 The United Nations Economic Commission for Africa (UNECA) was founded by the United Nations Economic and Social Council (ECOSOC) in 1958 as its African branch.
-54 countries belong to this commission and to the United Nations as well.
 UNECA seeks to promote African cooperation and integration to develop the continent.
 Its work is organized around seven main topics including social development, macroeconomic policy, regional integration and trade, and natural resources management.

 Topic: Enhancing Intracontinental Trade to Advance Economic Integration

 The key to Africa’s wealth may be perceived to be rooted in external donations, however one of the strongest ways to boost its economic growth is through intracontinental trade.
 Africa often imports and exports the same goods, including coffee, tea, and oil.
 A variety of African commodities such as rubber, copper, and other metals get exported outside the continent, manufactured, and then sent back to the continent.
 This has contributed towards the harm of infant industrial enterprises in Africa, which are unable to compete with commodities that are cheaper and made using African raw materials.

 African countries can highly benefit from trade through specialization if they allow the free movement of goods, services, labour and capital to boost productivity.
 At this stage, African countries have been able to build a more integrated economy on a regional level.
 In the East African Community for example, citizens of member states can use the East African passport to move from one country to another.
 The Economic Community of West African States has moved to monetary integration as the Francophone countries share a central bank.
 Despite these positive examples, the impact of colonialism is still present in many areas, exemplified by the fact that Anglophone West Africa is not a part of the monetary integration in West Africa.